James Mason (cricketer)

-James Ernest Mason OBE (29 October 1876 – 8 February 1938) was an English amateur cricketer who played one first-class cricket match for Kent County Cricket Club and for Berkshire County Cricket Club.
+James Ernest Mason OBE (29 October 1876 – 8 February 1938) was an English amateur cricketer who played one first-class cricket match for Kent County Cricket Club and later played once for Berkshire County Cricket Club.
 He served in the British army on the home front during World War I and rose to the rank of Lieutenant-colonel.
 In civilian life he worked as a solicitor.

 Early life

 Mason was born in Blackheath, then part of the county of Kent, one of seven brothers and three sisters.
 His father, Richard, had played for Worcestershire before the county gained first-class cricket status and worked as a solicitor.
 His mother, Ann, was the daughter of John Eagleton.
 His brother Jack played five Test matches for England, captained Kent between 1892 and 1902 and was one of Wisden's five Cricketers of the Year in 1898.
 Another brother, Charles, both played one first-class cricket match for MCC and three other brothers were also "devoted to the game", all playing for Beckenham Cricket Club.

 Mason was educated at Abbey School in Beckenham and then at Tonbridge School where he showed promise as a batsman.
 On leaving school he began training to become a solicitor.